Massachusetts State House: Building and grounds

+Today the building officially functions and is maintained under the auspices of the Superintendent of the Bureau of the State House.

 The building is situated on 6.7 acre of land on top of Beacon Hill in Boston, opposite the Boston Common on Beacon Street.
 It was built on land once owned by John Hancock, Massachusetts's first elected governor.
-The Masonic cornerstone ceremony took place on July 4, 1795, with Paul Revere, Deputy Grand Master of the Grand Lodge of Massachusetts, presiding.
+The Masonic cornerstone ceremony took place on July 4, 1795, with Paul Revere, then Grand Master of the Grand Lodge of Massachusetts, presiding.

 Before the current State House was completed in 1798, Massachusetts's government house was the Old State House on what is now Washington Street.
 For the building's design, architect Charles Bulfinch made use of two existing buildings in London: William Chambers's Somerset House, and James Wyatt's Pantheon.

 After Maine separated from Massachusetts and became an independent state in 1820, Charles Bulfinch designed Maine's capitol building with architectural influence of the Massachusetts Capitol building with a simplified Greek Revival influence.

 The Commonwealth completed a major expansion of the original building in 1895.
 The architect for the annex was Bostonian Charles Brigham.

 In 1917, the east and west wings, designed by architects Sturgis, Bryant, Chapman & Andrews, were completed.

 In July 2016, Governor Charlie Baker proposed to the state legislature to sell 300 sqft of permanent easement on the west side of the State House lawn to a neighboring condominium.
 The land in question was once pasture owned by John Hancock and the easement would allow for the addition of au pair units.
+Through legislation passed by the legislature the land surrounding the state house is considered "open space".

 Dome

 The original wood dome, which leaked, was covered with copper in 1802 by Paul Revere's Revere Copper Company.
-Revere was the first American to roll copper successfully into sheets (for copper sheathing) in a commercially viable manner.

 The dome was first painted gray and then light yellow before being gilded with gold leaf in 1874.
 During World War II, the dome was painted gray once again, to prevent reflection during blackouts and to protect the city and building from bombing attacks.
 The dome was re-gilded in 1969, at a cost of $36,000.
 Then, in July 1997, the dome was once again re-gilded, in 23k gold.
 The estimated cost this time was $1.5 million.

 The dome is topped with a gilded, wooden pine cone, symbolizing both the importance of Boston's lumber industry during early colonial times and of the state of Maine, which was a district of the Commonwealth when the Bulfinch section of the building was completed.

 Statuary

 In front of the building is an equestrian statue of General Joseph Hooker.
-Other statues in front of the building include Daniel Webster, educator Horace Mann, and former US President John F. Kennedy.
+Other statues in front of the building include Daniel Webster, educator Horace Mann, and former U.S. President John F. Kennedy.
 The statues of Anne Hutchinson and Mary Dyer are located on the lawns below the east and west wings.
 Inside the building is a statue of William Francis Bartlett, an officer in the Civil War.